Beating the system - the cycling commuting section

 Timing the approach to the lights right.

-Walking in on a grumpy early morning colleague with a 3km wide, showtime eating grin and telling him what a great day it is.
+Walking in on a grumpy early morning colleague with a 3km wide, !!
+BAN ME NOW FOR SWEARING !! eating grin and telling him what a great day it is.

 Railing roundabouts at warp when there's nothing coming.